kragen/peg-bootstrap/peg.md

 so ignore it for now.

 ### Terminal Strings ###

-XXX move this after Ordered Choice?
-XXX rearrange order in production?
-The only constraint is that `labeled` must come before `nonterminal`.

 A “terminal” or literal string like `'->'` either matches some characters in the input